 Clarksville is a larger medium-sized city located in the state of Tennessee.
 With a population of 149,176 people and 36 constituent neighborhoods, Clarksville is the fifth largest community in Tennessee.

-The armed forces are a huge part of the life in Clarksville, employing 10.72% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Retail and Healthcare industries employ 14.18% and 13.50% of the civilian workforce, respectively.
+10.72% of the workforce is employed in the armed forces, making the military a huge focus of life in Clarksville.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Retail and Healthcare industries respectively employ 14.18% and 13.50% of the civilian workforce.

 The population of Clarksville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Clarksville, 24.19% have at least a bachelor's degree.